Tight Efficiency Bounds for the Probabilistic Serial and Related Mechanisms

-We note that the model does not cover matching markets where the bundles $\mx_i$ of the agents must satisfy additional constraints $\sum_{j\in \items} x_{ij}\le 1$; the proof of existence for this case is due to Hylland and Zeckhauser \cite{hylland1979efficient}.
-Garg, Tao, and V\'egh \cite{garg2022approximating} considered a more general constrained market model, where they showed existence of equilibria.
+We note that the model does not cover matching markets where the bundles $\mx_i$ of the agents must satisfy additional constraints $\sum_{j\in \items} x_{ij}\le 1$; the proof of existence for this case is due to \citet{hylland1979efficient}.
+Later, \citet{garg2022approximating} showed the existence of equilibria in a more general constrained market model.

-Market equilibrium allocations are Pareto-efficient, and if all budgets are equal, then they are also envy-free.
-However, computing market equilibria is PPAD hard already for simple nonlinear concave utility functions \cite{bei2019earning,CT2009}.
-However, the maximum Nash welfare allocation can be easily shown to be 2-approximately envy-free even in this general setting, see \cite{garg2025approximating}.
+However, computing equilibria is PPAD-hard even for simple nonlinear concave utility functions \cite{CT2009,bei2019earning}.
+In contrast, the maximum Nash welfare allocation can be easily shown to be 2-approximately envy-free even in the general Fisher market; see~\cite{garg2025approximating}.

-Analogously to matching markets, one may ask for efficiently finding envy-free but approximately Pareto-efficient allocations in Fisher markets.
-The same paper \cite{garg2025approximating} showed that the equilibrium allocation $\ee^{1/\ee}$-approximates the Nash welfare in general Fisher markets.
-However, the approach of solving the analogue of the convex program \eqref{cp::EF-approximatePO-1} does not work: the constraint $u_i(\mx_i)\ge u_i(\mx_k)$ is convex only for linear utility functions.

-In Section~\ref{sec:Fisher}, we tackle this problem using a different approach, obtaining a weaker approximation guarantee.
-We show the following.